ANeuronI/Sign-language/README.md

 ## Model Architectures

 Our models significantly outperform existing approaches for Indian Sign Language translation, achieving a 15% improvement in BLEU score and 23% improvement in translation accuracy compared to previous state-of-the-art implementations.
-The attention-based mechanisms and hybrid approaches prove particularly effective at capturing the spatial-temporal relationships in sign language gestures.
+The attention-based mechanisms and transformer approaches prove particularly effective at capturing the spatial-temporal relationships in sign language gestures.

 ### Landmark Model
 The Landmark model is a sequence-to-sequence architecture that processes human pose landmarks: